-We also help the families establish a vegetable garden to improve nutrition for the family and patient.
+We also help the families establish vegetable gardens to improve nutrition for the family and patient.
 This initiative has worked well in my area, since we started the program in the District of Makoni.
 Since the inception of the program in Vengere, a total of 8 people were detected TB positive and all were initiated on TB treatment.
-Through trio system, 2 clients have successfully completed their treatment and are doing well.
-6 people are still on TB treatment and they are being monitored by their trio supporters to ensure that they don’t default which can lead to the development of Drug resistant TB.
+Through TRIO system, 2 clients have successfully completed their treatment and are doing well.
+6 people are still on TB treatment and they are being monitored by their TRIO supporters to ensure that they don’t default which can lead to the development of Drug resistant TB.

 DAPP hands over donations for Cyclone Idai victims

 Development Aid from people to people has donated thousand of dollars worth of food and non- food items to the Government of Zimbabwe to assist victims of Cyclone Idai.

 The good which include mealie meal,cooking oil,blankets, bathing soap, matches and dried kapenta was handed over to the civil protection services representatives at Manyame airbase collection centre.